 Polymorphism allows objects of different types to be treated similarly.
 In other words, polymorphism allows objects to be treated as a single type of object, even if they are of different types.
 This means that a single set of code can handle any object, even if the objects are of different types.

 Inheritance in Python refers to the process by which one class can acquire the attributes and methods of another class.
 This is done by creating an inheritance relationship between the two classes.
 The class that is doing the inheriting is referred to as the child class, and the class that is being inherited from is referred to as the parent class.
 Polymorphism in Python is the ability of one object to take on multiple forms.
 This is done by creating multiple classes inherited from a single base class.
 Each class can then be used interchangeably, as they all share the same interface.
 This allows for a great degree of flexibility when it comes to programming.
-To demonstrate how to work with inheritance and polymorphism in Python, consider the following example of a class hierarchy for a game character.
+To demonstrate how to work with inheritance and polymorphism in Python, consider the following inheritance in python example of a class hierarchy for a game character.

 class Character: def **init**(self, health, attack): self.health = health self.attack = attack class Wizard(Character): def **init**(self, health, attack, magic): super().**init**(health, attack) self.magic = magic class Warrior(Character): def **init**(self, health, attack, magic): super().**init**(health, attack,magic)